 Supervision: Prof. Ute Eitzenhöfer, Prof. Eva-Maria Kollischan, Prof. Theo Smeets

-Play allows us to step out our everyday routine.
-It present to us like an intermezzo, an interlude that embellishes our existence.
-Through play a hedged area is delimitated, a temporary world, a sacred spot.
+"Play allows us to step out our everyday routine.
+It presents us with an intermezzo, an interlude that embellishes our existence.
+Through play a hedged area is delimitated into a temporary world, a sacred spot.

 While we play, we transcend the immediate needs of life.
 By the use of the word "transcend", we imply a connection of play with the spiritual: play creates an artificial space beyond that of ordinary life.

-Rituals build a hierarchy where the Gods are at a higher level and through their propitiation humans reach a balance with the Cosmos.
+Rituals build a hierarchy where the Gods are at a higher level and through expiation humans reach a balance with the Cosmos.